 Add scorecards or interview kits to a stage

 In addition to adding, removing, and moving stages, your Hiring Team will also want to configure scorecards and other aspects of the interview kit for each stage.
-Remember, that an interview plan includes both the stages but the details associated with each stage.
+Remember, an interview plan includes both the stages and the details associated with each stage.

 Click here for more information on creating interview kits.

 After your stages are created, click the Add Interview button on the stage.